tsopeh/bee-fast-video/README.md

 ## Development notes

 The extension was made based on a [preact template](https://github.com/fell-lucas/chrome-extension-template-preact-vite), with most of the _extra_ stuff removed.
 The extension consists of the content script and a popup.
-These to components do not communicate in any way.
+These two components do not communicate in any way.

 ### Content script

+**ControllersContainer**

 Most of the important bits are located within the content script.
 The execution starts from `src/content/index.ts`.
 There, the `ControllersContainer` rendered. `ControllersContainer` initially queries all available videos, after which it keeps track of newly added/removed videos via `observeForVideoElements` mutation observer.
 For every video we render a `Controller` component, which receives the reference to that video element. `ControllersContainer` is intentionally rendered as an absolutely positioned, zero width and height element, in the top left corner of the page; Its purpose is to _house_ the `Controller` components, which are absolutely positioned over the top left corner of the video in respect to the `ControllersContainer`.